anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter08.md

 <a name="8.2"></a>
 ## 8.2 Gap analysis

-- Container Interfaces towards NFVI resources.
+- Container Run-Time Interfaces towards NFVI resources.
 - Multi-Tenancy
 - K8s as VM based VNF Orchestrator

 <a name="8.2.1"></a>
-### 8.2.1 Container Interfaces
+### 8.2.1 Container run-time Interfaces towards NFVI resources

 <a name="8.3"></a>
 ## 8.3 Proposals & Resolution